 - The expansion of residential projects in the Illawarra region urgently needs to incorporate housing options for low and very-low income households to enable expected growth.
-In 2021, the total number of properties deemed affordable and appropriate (up to 30% household income) was 1% for the region.238 - In the case of population growth in the region, especially from the recent internal migration from Sydney to regional areas, increased housing supply and demand is crucial to meeting current and future needs.^{239,240} More housing choice will meet the needs of the growing population and entice people to relocate to the region to take advantage of the changing nature of work. - As demand for housing for rental and purchase increases, the market tightens for those on lower incomes, students, people living on their own or seniors, especially when the number of smaller homes is limited.241
+In 2021, the total number of properties deemed affordable and appropriate (up to 30% household income) was 1% for the region.246 - In the case of population growth in the region, especially from the recent internal migration from Sydney to regional areas, increased housing supply and demand is crucial to meeting current and future needs.^{247,248} More housing choice will meet the needs of the growing population and entice people to relocate to the region to take advantage of the changing nature of work. - As demand for housing for rental and purchase increases, the market tightens for those on lower incomes, students, people living on their own or seniors, especially when the number of smaller homes is limited.249

 Stakeholders identified that the region's population growth is dependent on both international migration, notably linked to the university, as well as shifting internal migration, driven by the changing nature of work and the improvements in connectivity between Illawarra and Sydney.
-Housing supply shortage and lack of housing diversity has been a key challenge in the region over the past two decades.
+Housing supply shortages, affordability and lack of housing diversity has been a key challenge in the region.

 A key challenge noted for housing supply in the region was the rising demand placing upward pressures on prices, which has been exacerbated by the relocation of capital city residents during the COVID-19 pandemic.
+Trends in internal migration to the Illawarra continues, particularly to Wollongong and Shellharbour.

 Diversification of housing is also needed to maintain a varied and dynamic community where housing is affordable and accessible, with options including social/affordable housing and private rental housing.
-Participants stressed the urgent need to address the current housing issues and improve liveability in the region.
+Stakeholders stressed the urgent need to address the current housing issues and improve liveability in the region.
+With more workers needed in the region, needs were raised to consider where they will live affordably.

 Sector: Transport

 Sub-sector: Freight

-Infrastructure gap: Capacity, connectivity and quality of freight infrastructure
+Infrastructure gap: Capacity, connectivity and quality of freight infrastructu

-With more than 35 million tonnes of freight moved in, out and within the region by road and rail in 2016, freight is a significant part of the regional transport task.242 Key commodities for the Illawarra-Shoalhaven include coal, grain, flour, steel, motor vehicles, mineral ore, manufactured goods and aggregates.243 However, as the freight task is expected to rise over the coming decades, infrastructure improvements to increase capacity and efficiency will be vital to future prosperity.
+With more than 35 million tonnes of freight moved in, out and within the region by road and rail in 2016, freight is a significant part of the regional transport task.250 Key commodities for the Illawarra-Shoalhaven include coal, grain, flour, steel, motor vehicles, mineral ore, manufactured goods and aggregates.251 However, as the freight task is expected to rise over the coming decades, infrastructure improvements to increase capacity and efficiency will be vital to future prosperity.

-Port Kembla provides the Illawarra region with a natural advantage for domestic and international imports and exports as one of five New South Wales deep-water freight ports.244 The NSW Ports' 30 Year Master Plan Navigating the Future identifies Port Kembla as a home to NSW's second container port to cater for future trade volumes as Port Botany reaches capacity.245 is the only motor vehicle import terminal in New South Wales.248 حر of goods are transported via road freight in the Illawarra-Shoalhaven region.249
+Port Kembla provides the Illawarra region with a natural advantage for domestic and international imports and exports as one of five New South Wales deep-water freight ports.252 The NSW Ports' 30 Year Master Plan Navigating the Future identifies Port Kembla as a home to NSW's second container port to cater for future trade volumes as Port Botany reaches capacity.253 is the only motor vehicle import terminal in New South Wales.256 of goods are transported via road freight in the Illawarra-Shoalhaven region.257

-Infrastructure Australia notes the improvement of freight rail access to Port Kembla on the Infrastructure Priority List.246 Current challenges to freight expansion include land use conflicts from adjoining residential and commercial developments and surrounding road infrastructure not being up to the standard needed to accommodate for increased freight levels.247 per year over 40 years.250
+Infrastructure Australia notes the improvement of freight rail access to Port Kembla on the Infrastructure Priority List.254 Current challenges to freight expansion include land use conflicts from adjoining residential and commercial developments and surrounding road infrastructure not being up to the standard needed to accommodate for increased freight levels.255 per year over 40 years.258